Bring Warmth To Your Holiday Season With Aromatic Kitchen Spices

 Aromatic spices are typically pungent in taste, heating to the body, and often act on the digestive system.
 They can support the body by way of stimulating specific organs, tissues, or systems.
 The degree of heat will vary from plant to plant, and each spice will affect the body differently.

 Some of the most treasured warming aromatic spices include Cinnamon, Cardamon, Cumin, Ginger, Clove, Star Anise, and Nutmeg.
-If you are unfamiliar with any of these spices, now is the perfect time to try something new.
+If you are unfamiliar with any of these spices, it's time to deepen your herbal knowledge.
 Although, if you’ve ever enjoyed a warm cup of chai tea, then you have certainly experienced at least a few of these spices before.

 This diverse herb is great for using in tea and cooking.
 Add fresh or dried Ginger to your soups, stews or sauces to include a nice touch of heat.
 Our bellies need to maintain warmth throughout the colder months in order to properly digest the heavier foods that tend to be consumed at this time.
 Warming herbs keep things moving throughout the body, physically and energetically.